EU agrees to plan sanctions against Russia | DW | 22.02.2021

 Eight EU foreign ministers, as well as several EU ambassadors, met with two of Navalny's close allies on Sunday evening ahead of the talks.

-Leonid Volkov, a close aide of Navanly, told DW that the bloc should focus on sanctioning the Russian president's inner circle.
+Leonid Volkov, a close aide of Navalny's, told DW that the bloc should focus on sanctioning Russian President Vladimir Putin's inner circle.

-"The strongest answers that could be given would be personal targeted sanctions against Putin’s closest allies, the most important parts of the repressive machine he’s built.”
+"The strongest answers that could be given would be personal targeted sanctions against Putin's closest allies, the most important parts of the repressive machine he's built," Volkov said.

-"Unlike sectoral sanctions against [the] Russian economy, these personal sanctions couldn’t be deemed by Russian propaganda for their favor.”
+"Unlike sectoral sanctions against [the] Russian economy," he added, "these personal sanctions couldn't be deemed by Russian propaganda for their favor."

-Relations between Russia and the EU have continued to break down despite a recent visit by EU foreign police chief Josep Borrell to Moscow, widely considered to have been a catastrophe.
+Relations between Russia and the European Union have continued to break down despite a recent visit by EU foreign policy chief Josep Borrell to Moscow, which was widely considered to have been a catastrophe.

 Borrell himself admitted as much before Monday's meeting.
 "It's clear that Russia is on a confrontational course with the European Union," he said.

-The EU imposed sanctions on a series of individuals, including close allies of Russian President Vladimir Putin, back in October after the poisoning of the government critic Alexei Navalny with the Soviet-era Novichok nerve agent.
+The EU imposed sanctions on a series of individuals, including close allies of Putin's, back in October, after the poisoning of the Navalny with the Soviet-era Novichok nerve agent.
 Russia responded with its own individual sanctions and the expulsion of three EU diplomats, which was announced during Borrell's trip.

 Speaking to the UN-backed Conference on Disarmament, US Secretary of State Antony Blinken accused Moscow of having "used chemical weapons to try to assassinate its own people," including Navalny,